MortenVinther/FishStomachs/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-FishStomachs is a pcakage for compilation of stomach contents into population diet and food rations.
+FishStomachs is a package for compilation of stomach contents into population diet and food rations.

 ## Installation